bhu1-103/swiss-army-katana/README.md

 ## [doom-like 3d world using 2d graphics](https://github.com/bhu1-103/swiss-army-katana/tree/main/opengl/doom-limited)
 - Thanks to [ray casting](https://en.wikipedia.org/wiki/Ray_casting), we can make a semi-3d world by just using a 2d graphics.
-- First we make a top down world (as in pokemon games prior gen 6) and then we use some math to convert it into 3d.
+- First we make a top down world as in older rpgs and then we use some math to convert it into 3d.
 - [Fish eye effect](https://en.wikipedia.org/wiki/Fisheye_lens) can be fixed.
 - [x] 3d world.
 - [x] Roam around in the map freely.